 At the time Zhōng Yáo and Qún made the same argument, Wáng Lǎng and most other commentators believed it was not feasible.
 Tàizǔ greatly liked Yáo’s and Qún’s argument, but as military affairs had not ceased, in consideration of the majority opinion the matter was postponed.

 Qún was transferred to Internal Attendant, designate Chancellor’s East and West Department Official.
-At Court was without fixed standards, elegant and with reputation, and did not against principle deceive people.
+At Court he was without fixed standards, elegant and with reputation, and did not against principle deceive people.
 Wén-dì [Cáo Pī] was at the East Palace, deeply venerated and respected him, treating him with the courtesy of interacting with friends, always sighing and saying: “From since I gained [my own Yán] Huí, the gate men daily become closer.”

 When he succeeded the King’s throne, he gave fief on Qún as Marquis of Chāngwǔ precinct, moved him to Secretariat.
 The method of the Regulation of Nine Ranks Official Men, was by Qún established.
 Reaching to the ascension of the Imperial Throne, he was promoted to Secretariat Deputy Director, added Internal Attendant, moved to Secretariat Director, advanced in noble rank to Marquis of Yǐng village.
 The Emperor campaigned against Sūn Quán, reached Guǎnglíng, sending Qún as Designate Central Manager of the Army.
 The Emperor returned, gave Acting Staff of Authority, as Regional Commander of the Navy.
 Returned to Xǔchāng, appointing Qún as General-in-Chief Defending the Army, Designate Central Protector of the Army, managing Secretariat affairs.
 The Emperor was lying ill, Qún with Cáo Zhēn, Sīmǎ Xuān-wáng, and others together received Legacy Imperial Order to assist the government.